AxeloLabs/AxeloLabs/README.md

-# Hey friends! 👋
+# Hey there! 👋

-- 🌱 I’m currently a full-stack web expert (more front-end oriented)
+I'm Axel.
+A passionate webdeveloper.

-- 💞️ Visit my portfolio and my ecom site (links below)
+Over the last few years I fell in love with Svelte and TypeScript.

-- 📫 How to reach me ... (please, contact me via linkedin)
+I have a web agency and I build website for different business.
+You can visit my portfolio to see most of my work.
+Do not hesitate to contact me (via linkedin).

 ## 🔗 Links